zardoy/soda-player-plus/README.md

 - Windows: `CTRL + SHIFT + I`
 - macOS: <!-- `CMD + ALT + SHIFT + D` -->, then `CMD + ALT + I`

+and then copy-paste this: `enableAllFeatures` and press enter.

-For full list of features see [ROADMAP project](https://github.com/zardoy/soda-player-plus/projects/1).
+For full list of features see [ROADMAP project](https://github.com/zardoy/soda-player-plus/projects/1) (done section).